Growth Plate Fractures

 Depending on the type of growth fracture, reduction may or may not involve surgery.
 When possible, doctors move the pieces of bone back in place from outside the body—without making an incision.
 Then a cast or splint is used to hold the bones in place.

-Sometimes reduction requires surgery, typically open reduction and internal fixation (ORIF—see Surgery).
-When ORIF is done, the broken bones are held in place using a combination of metal wires, pins, screws, rods, and plates.
+Sometimes reduction requires surgery, typically open reduction and internal fixation (ORIF).
+When ORIF is done, the broken bones are put back in place and held in place using a combination of metal wires, pins, screws, rods, and plates.

 If the growth plate is crushed, children are referred to a pediatric orthopedist because such injuries almost always result in abnormal growth.